Multi-Dimensional Parameter Study of Double Detonation Type Ia Supernovae Originating from Thin-Helium-Shell White

 For comparison to the single simulation from \cite{Townsley_2019a}, we examine the $1.02 \, M_\odot$ progenitor from our work that used our standard He shell abundances.
 The progenitors are identical between the two simulations, but \cite{Townsley_2019a} did not implement a burning limiter and used tracer particle sampling that was more coarse.
 One notable difference in the outcomes of these two simulations is a modest difference in total $^{56}$Ni yield.
 Our simulation generates $0.065 \, M_\odot$, about 10\%, less $^{56}$Ni than that of \cite{Townsley_2019a}.

 We believe this difference may be attributed to the use of a limiter in our study.
 Other yields are slightly different but are still relatively consistent compared to the differences between simulations in this work.
 Based on the work by \citet{Miles_etal_2019}, we consider the differences between this work and that of \cite{Townsley_2019a} to be consistent with those expected from the differing treatments of the under-resolved detonations.
-Use of non-limited burning is expected to slightly overpredict the completeness of burning, while use of a limiter slightly underpredicts the same.
+Use of non-limited burning is expected to slightly overpredict the completeness of burning, while use of a limiter slightly underpredicts the same (see Figure 1 in \citealt{Shen_2018a} for how the choice of limiter strength in a similarly-implemented burning limiter affects the yields).
 We consider the yields using a limiter to be closer to the correct yields and sufficient for current purposes.
 More accurate yields would require more advanced techniques for treating the unresolved, curved detonation front in the presence of density gradients as discussed in \citet{Miles_etal_2019}.
 The choice of progenitor is clearly the dominant factor in influencing the final abundances among the cases we study here.